DrewNaylor/Retiled/README.md

 Open Sans is used for most of the text in the UI and is available under the Apache License, Version 2.0.<br>
 Some glyphs are from the wp-metro font, which was made by AJ Troxell and is available under the SIL OFL 1.1:<br>
 http://scripts.sil.org/OFL.<br>
-You can find links to these fonts in the components list at the end of this "license stuff" block.
+You can find links to these fonts in the components list at the end of this "license stuff" block.<br>
+PyYAML is licensed under the MIT License.<br><br>
 Python 3.9 copyrights start:<br>
 Copyright (c) 2001-2021 Python Software Foundation.<br>
 All Rights Reserved.<br>